robvet/dapr-workshop/Assignment03/step-by-step.md

    dotnet run
    ```

 You should see the same logs as before.
-Obviously, the behavior of the application is exactly the same as before.
-But if you look closely at the Dapr logs for the FineCollectionService (the *second* terminal window), you should see something like this in there:
+As well, the application behavior is exactly the same.
+However, if you look closely at the Dapr logs for FineCollectionService (the *second* terminal window), you should see something like this:

 ```console
 time="2021-02-27T16:46:02.5989612+01:00" level=info msg="app is subscribed to the following topics: [collectfine] through pubsub=pubsub" app_id=finecollectionservice instance=EDWINW01 scope=dapr.runtime type=log ver=1.0.0
 ```

-This log entry shows how Dapr has asked the service which topics it want to subscribes to and created the necessary subscription to the `collectfine` topic.
+This log entry shows how Dapr has asked the service which topics it want to subscribe to and created the subscription to the `collectfine` topic.

-## Step 6: Receive messages in the FineCollectionService (programmatic)
+## Step 6: Receive messages in the FineCollectionService (*Programmatically*)

 The other approach to subscribing to pub/sub events is to do it programmatically.
 Dapr can call a service on the well known endpoint `/dapr/subscribe` to retrieve the subscriptions for that service.
 You will implement this endpoint and return the subscription for the `collectfine` topic.